Physical Therapy Treatments For Diastasis Recti

 What Is Diastasis Recti?

-These muscles are the outermost abdominal muscles and meet in the middle of the abdomen.
+These muscles are the outermost abdominal muscles and meet in the middle of your abdomen.

-In those who have not given birth, the linea alba has a certain width considered normal.
+If you’ve never given birth vaginally, the linea alba has a certain width considered normal.

-A 2009 study by Beer et al found an average width is up to 15mm near the xiphoid process, up to 22mm at the area 3 cm above the navel, and up to 16mm 2cm below the navel.
+A 2009 study by Beer et al. found an average width is up to 15mm near the xiphoid process, up to 22mm at the area 3cm above the navel, and up to 16mm to 2cm below the navel.

-Though it can be uncomfortable, it’s not uncommon, affecting up to sixty percent of people who are pregnant as well as infants and other adults in some cases.
+Though this process can be uncomfortable, it’s not uncommon, affecting up to sixty percent of people who are pregnant as well as infants and other adults in some cases.

 There are a variety of treatments available for diastasis recti, so making a full recovery is often possible.